AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-defaultimagemode.md

 ---
 description: Default image mode.
 Selects how the default image is applied when images specified in the request are not found.
-seo-description: Default image mode.
-Selects how the default image is applied when images specified in the request are not found.
-seo-title: DefaultImageMode
 solution: Experience Manager
 title: DefaultImageMode
-uuid: e5640f09-e1e3-473b-8fbc-84c6bfce2460
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---